 High Performance Machining

-The main goals of the High Performance Cutting research group are to improve machining processes employed in different industrial sectors (transport, aeronautics, health, machine-tool, moulds and dyes…) and to generate new ideas to manufacture innovative products that will enable entry into new markets or even lead to the launch of new companies.
+The main objectives of the High-Performance Machining research group of Mondragon Unibertsitatea are to improve machining production processes in different industrial sectors (automotive, aeronautics, medicine, machine tools, moulds and stamps, etc.) and to generate ideas for manufacture of innovative products or to enter new businesses and markets.

-High speed cutting is used in sectors as diverse as aerospace or moulds and dyes.
-Currently, research is carried out in the optimization of the high speed cutting of (I) free form surfaces of hardened steels for its application in the production of moulds and dyes and in (II) titanium machining for its application in the aeronautic sector.
+High speed cutting is used in sectors as diverse as aerospace or moulds and dies.
+Currently, research is carried out in the optimization of the high speed cutting of (I) free form surfaces of hardened steels for its application in the production of moulds and dies and in (II) titanium machining for its application in the aeronautic sector.